simeononsecurity/simeononsecurity.ch/content/articles/wireless-connectivity_-troubleshooting-common-wi-fi-problems/index.en.md

 * Check the manufacturer's website or the router's admin interface for firmware updates.
 * Follow the instructions provided by the manufacturer for downloading and installing the firmware.
 * Before updating, **back up** your router's settings in case any issues arise during the update process.
-* Ensure that the firmware you are downloading is specifically designed for your router model.
+* Ensure that the firmware you're downloading is specifically designed for your router model.

 > Tip: It is recommended to perform firmware updates during non-peak hours to minimize disruption to your network.